Animesh-Adhikary/to-do-list/README.md

 ## Description :
 I made this to do list to track my daily activity.
 This website does not has any backend.
-To store list I've used local storage.
+To store list data I've used local storage.

 ## Link : https://ani-todolist.netlify.app/